 - Take a tour of “the leather lifestyle” at the adults-only Leather Archives & Museum.

 - Walk the Mile of Murals, a community-led public art project that features more than a dozen large-scale murals that beautify the CTA Red Line tracks.

 Rogers Park is one of Chicago’s most diverse neighborhoods, with more than 60 different languages spoken.
 As you might expect, the neighborhood’s dining options are just as diverse.
 Take a culinary journey around the world at Caribbean American Bakery, Redz Belizean Restaurant, Asahi Roll Sushi, Rocky’s Tacos, Tostini Turkish Street Food, and beyond.

 Conveniently located near the CTA Red Line, Jarvis Square is a bustling commercial corridor with boutiques and antiques, restaurants and pubs, a theater, and coffee shops.
-You’ll find year-round events like artisan markets, Oktoberfest, movie nights, live music, and more.
+You’ll find year-round events like artisan markets, Oktoberfest, movie nights, live music, the Jarvis Alfresco community space, and more.

 Head east until you hit the water to see the neighborhood’s sandy shoreline and peaceful waterfront vistas from Loyola Beach.
 Near the lake, you’ll find the Emil Bach House, designed by Frank Lloyd Wright.
 Completed in 1915, it was one of Wright’s last Chicago commissions.
 Architecture buffs can even book an overnight stay, so you can spend more time exploring Rogers Park.

 Chicago Greeter: free guided tours